Mr-Coxall/makecode-arcade-turtle-logo-pen_and_color/README.md

 ## Introduction @unplugged

-In this tutorial you will learn how to lift the pen up and down and change the color of the pen.
+In this tutorial you will learn how to lift and lower the pen and change the color of the pen.
 ![Hello, World!](https://github.com/Mr-Coxall/makecode-arcade-turtle-logo-pen_and_color/raw/main/assets/pen_and_color_screenshot.png)

 ## Step 1